1. Creating a Quiz

 NOTE: This setting should only be enabled for quizzes that contain questions that can be auto-graded (Multiple Choice, True/False, etc.).
 Some question types, such as Written Response, require manual grading.

-1. Log in to Brightspace with your MyCarletonOne credentials.
+1. Log into Brightspace with your MyCarletonOne credentials.

 2. On the Brightspace homepage, locate your course in one of the following ways:

-• Click the Course Selector Grid and select the course from the drop-down menu.
+• Select the Course Selector Grid and select the course from the drop-down menu.
 If you are enrolled in more than 20 courses, you can search for the course name using the search bar.

-3. In the navbar, click Tools.
-Screenshot of Brightspace navbar with red callout around the Tools option.
+Screenshot of Brightspace navbar with red callout around Tools.

 4. In the drop-down menu, select Quizzes.
 You will be taken to the Manage Quizzes page.